BGSU-LITS/omeka-plugin-AnalyticsDimensions/README.md

 omeka-plugin-AnalyticsDimensions
 ================================
-Omeka plugin for Google Analytics with dimensions for collections and exhibits.
+Omeka plugin for providing analytics with dimensions for collections and exhibits.

 ## Installing Releases
 Released versions of this plugin are [available for download](https://github.com/BGSU-LITS/omeka-plugin-AnalyticsDimensions/releases).
 You may extract the archive to your Omeka plugin directory.
 [Installing the plugin in Omeka.](http://omeka.org/codex/Managing_Plugins_2.0)